areski/django-nvd3/README.rst

 .. image:: https://raw.github.com/areski/django-nvd3/master/docs/source/_static/screenshot/piechart_fruits_vs_calories.png

-More examples, please look at the demoproject directory in our repository, it shows an simple example for all the supported chart by django-nvd3.
+For more examples, please look at the demoproject directory in our repository, it shows an simple example for all the supported charts by django-nvd3.

 Demo